coste-v/kubernetes_infra_tutorial/Part1.md

 ![inside-redis-server](images/part1/inside-redis-server.png)

 Awesome !
 Everything seems to work as expected !
-Next step : use the redis_feeder code to populate the redis data base.
+Next step : use the redis_feeder code to populate the redis database.

 ## C. The redis feeder